crealime/front-friend/git/git.md

 `git reset --mixed 8dgv8` Default.
 Move HEAD to the 8dgv8 commit.
 Index files will be changed.
 Work folder will remain unchanged.

 `git reset --hard 8dgv8` Move HEAD to the 8dgv8 commit.
-Index files and work folder will be changed.
+Index files and work directory will be changed.

 ### Status check